6410685157/Clicknext-Internship-submission-/README.md

-## Technical test for internship program 2024
+## Submission for internship program 2024

 Please follow below instruction to complete the tests
 1. Correct all errors in the yolo_detector.py script and ensure its successful execution.